Three worship opportunities for you:

 What is worship like?

-In non-Covid times, our 9 a.m. service is child friendly and interactive.
+Our 9 a.m. service is child friendly and interactive.
 We begin worship together and children and youth leave after the Children’s Message for Sunday School with our Director of Children’s Ministry, Melissa Hill, and our Director of Youth Ministry, Shelby Seymour.
-At 10 a.m. we have a Continental Breakfast together and then at 10:30 a.m. we have a more traditional service that includes our chancel choir.
+At 10:30 a.m. we have a more traditional service that includes our chancel choir.
 Both services are a mix of singing, prayer, special music, collection of offering, and each Sunday we share in communion.
 Everyone is welcome to come to the table.
 Communion is our way of reenacting and remembering Jesus’ practice of welcoming all people to God’s table.
 In addition, our pastor offers a message in a style that is thought-provoking, relevant, and engaging.
-Each service is about 60 minutes
+Each service is about 60 minutes.

 How should I dress?